All Episodes

 And the story was that these two inspectors general did and demanded and wanted, and that story ran all weekend.

-So now you know that I did see it.
+Okay, so now you know that I did see it.

-But the point about this de Blasio thing is this is rich because here he obviously believes that government is the center of everybody's life, and that citizens don't like anybody dictating to government what government has.
+But the point about this de Blasio thing is this is rich because here he obviously believes that government is the center of everybody's life and that citizens don't like anybody dictating to government what government has.

 The people don't get to tell government what to do.